InvoxiPlayGames/johnbox/README.md

 ### Tested known non-working games:

+* The Jackbox Party Pack 7
+    * The Devils and the Details (game hangs after character select)
 * The Jackbox Party Pack 8
     * Job Job (UI on the frontend is bugged, can not progress)
 * Quiplash 2 InterLASHional